 We may earn money or products from the companies mentioned in this post.

-San Ignacio will give you a true Belizean experienced.
+San Ignacio will give you a true Belizean experience, and one you will likely find unforgettable.
 From the food to the rugged lodging, you will get a real look at the culture and the way of life in western Belize.
 Although the small town draws its fair share of tourism, it does not have a touristy feel at all.
-But you’ll find plenty of things to do in San Ignacio, Belize even when traveling with kids.
+Still you’ll find plenty of things to do in San Ignacio, Belize even when traveling with kids.

-While there is a lot to do in San Ignacio, many use the town as a base to explore the areas around it.
-If you plan to visit this part of Belize, here are five things to do in San Ignacio.
+While many people stay in the town and venture out to explore the area around it, there are plenty of things to do in San Ignacio, as well.
+If you plan to visit this part of Belize, here are six awesome and memorable things to do in San Ignacio.

 Stay in an eco-lodge jungle resort

-In the jungle surrounding San Ignacio you will find a variety of beautiful, relaxing resorts offering private cabanas and plenty of activities on property.
-Many of them are Eco-lodges and utilize commercialized fans powered by solar energy instead of air conditioning.
-In fact, in this area of the country, very few buildings or homes have central heat or air.
+In the remote jungle surrounding San Ignacio you will find a variety of beautiful, relaxing resorts offering private cabanas and plenty of activities on property.
+Many of them are sustainable Eco-lodges and utilize commercialized fans powered by solar energy instead of air conditioning.
+In this area of the country, very few buildings or homes have central heat or air.
+In eco-lodges, electricity and WiFi may be limited, food may be grown on the property, and the water from the faucet may be collected rain water.

-While this type of lodging may sound a bit primitive, it is anything but basic.
+While this type of green lodging may sound a bit different that what you may be used to, it is anything but basic or primitive.
 Many of these jungle resorts offer exceptional family amenities and activities like canoeing and hiking on-site.
+The properties are beautiful and luxurious and intended to help you relax while reducing the inflated carbon footprint many typical hotels create.
 Staying in a jungle eco-lodge in San Ignacio allows families to escape the busyness of modern life and explore nature off the grid.

 Stroll through the streets of San Ignacio